bmagalhaes/ECO395M-HW2/HW2.md

 model.wo.centralAir
 </td>
 <td style="text-align:right;">
-61123.16
+53386.33
 </td>
 </tr>
 </tbody>
 </table>
-Now, we build a nonparametic KNN model to compare it with our linear model and figure out which one performs better.
-By using the same train and test sets that we used in our linear regression, the result shows that whatever value K may have, the knn model is unlikely to perfrom better than our linear model.
+Now, we built a nonparametic KNN model to compare with our linear model and figure out which one performs better.
+By using the same train and test sets that we used in our linear regression, the result shows that whatever value K may have, the knn model is unlikely to perform better than our linear model.

 In the graph below, the horizontal red line shows the out-of-sample RMSE of our linear model.
 We can see that all the RMSEs of the knn model in accordance with k values are plotted above the red line.
-And the table below suggests the fact that the minimum RMSE value of knn model is still bigger than our best-fit linear model.
+And the table below suggests that the minimum RMSE value of knn model is still bigger than our best-fit linear model.

 ![](HW2_files/figure-markdown_strict/2.1.6-1.png)
 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">